 By 1860 the Friendly Society met in the new School-House built by the 5th Duke in 1855.

 Both the 5th Duke and the 6th, who succeeded in 1857, were influenced by the ideas of Lord John Manners, later 7th Duke.
-Although concerned about child labour and the living conditions of the urban poor, for rural England Lord John believed in a kind of romantic feudalism.
+Although concerned about child labour and the living conditions of the urban poor, where rural England and his own estates were concerned Lord John believed in a kind of romantic feudalism.
 He encouraged his father to establish allotments for agricultural labourers and advocated National Holy Days on which communities could come together in ‘merrie England’ activities like archery and dancing, which he thought would remove ‘thoughts of discontent and moroseness’.
 His commitment to a fixed, hierarchical social order led him to resist radical agitation for parliamentary reform and support both the ruthless suppression of the 1865 Jamaican uprising and repressive measures to protect property rights in Ireland.
 He claimed there was support for the Conservative Party amongst the ‘lower orders’, who he believed held to his own principles of Church, Property and the Union with Ireland.(5)

 When the 6th Duke succeeded in 1857 and became Lord Lieutenant of Leicestershire,(6) Lord John took over his brother’s seat as M.P. for North Leicestershire.
 His older sister, Lady Adeliza , was the wife of the Rector of Bottesford, Canon F.J.
 Norman.